grizzie17/vscode/doc/VS-Code-Remote-Workflows.md

 Any time you are editing Linux files using VS-Code for Windows you are going to need use some sort of remote workflow.

-## ftp-sync ##
+## sftp ##

 This workflow creates a local sandbox on Windows that basically mirrors a specific sandbox on the remote.
-Then uses the `ftp-sync` extension to sync between the two.
-You can easily setup `ftp-sync` to automatically sync when you save a file, or sync bulk directories.  `ftp-sync` works best when your local sandbox is setup as a "directory" to VS-Code.
+Then uses the `sftp` extension to sync between the two.
+You can easily setup `sftp` to automatically sync when you save a file, or sync bulk directories.  `sftp` works best when your local sandbox is setup as a "directory" to VS-Code.

 ### Creating your PC-Local sandbox ###